pigpigyyy/Yuescript/doc/docs/doc/README.md

 **Description:**

-Loads Yuescript code from a string into a function.
+Loads YueScript code from a string into a function.

 **Signature:**
 ```lua